Sustainability / Governance Corporate Compliance

 Protection of Intellectual Property

 Our group respects the intellectual property rights held by third parties based on the Ethical Standards of Daicel Group and “1-(viii) Protection of Intellectual Property."
-We recognize that the intellectual property rights (patents, utility models, trademarks, design rights, etc.) that belong to the companies are important assets, and work to maintain and preserve such assets.
+We recognize that the intellectual property rights (patents, utility models, trademarks, design rights, etc.) that belong to companies are important assets, and work to maintain and preserve such assets.

 Initiatives Related to Intellectual Property